 AskNicely now offers a CSV uploader for your custom groups, handled on your Data Management page.
 (Settings > General > Data Management > Custom Groups tab.)

-In this article, we’ll walk through using a CSV to upload several groups.
+In this article, we’ll walk through using a CSV to upload several groups at a time.
+If you are new to Custom Groups, or only have a small number of fields you want to create, we recommend you start with manually creating custom groups.
 We will have you download a sample "Template" to show you how to format your CSV.
 We recommend you copy your data to our sample to make things easy.

 Find the Bulk Importer in AskNIcely